Tobi823/ffupdater/dev/checklist_add_new_app.md

 - resolved all TODOs?
 - add it to CHANGELOG.md?

-Extract certificate hash with: `keytool -printcert -jarfile *.apk`
+Extract certificate hash with: `apksigner verify -print-certs -v *.apk`

 3.13